-Don’t be scared by this statistics — one main reason is the low barrier entry of the exam itself.
-Remember that a bachelor degree or work experience in ANY industry can get you qualified for the exam, which means a fair number of candidates do not have prior knowledge in finance or investment.
+Don’t be scared by these statistics — one main reason is the low barrier of entry to the exam itself.
+Remember that a bachelor’s degree or work experience in ANY industry can qualify you for the exam, which means a fair number of candidates do not have prior knowledge in finance or investment.
 If you pick the right CFA review material and spend sufficient time preparing for it, you have a much higher chance of success.

-If you look at the statistics of Level 2 and 3 (when the “casual” candidates are screened out), the latest pass rate is 46% and 54% respectively.
-It’s still difficult to pass, but you see a reasonable level that is more aligned with the other professional exams.
+If you look at the statistics for Levels 2 and 3 (when the “casual” candidates are screened out), the latest pass rate is 42% and 48.5%, respectively.
+It’s still difficult to pass, but you see a reasonable level more aligned with the other professional exams.

-To maximize the saving, aim for the early bird which is as early as 9 months before the exam day.
-This means mid September for June exam, and mid March for December exam.
+To maximize the saving, aim for early bird CFA registration, which is as early as 9 months before the exam day.

-Results of Level 1 exam is typically released within 60 days.
+Results of the Level 1 exam are typically released within 60 days.
 The fastest and most convenient way is to check the score online (candidate ID required).
 The minimum passing score is different from year to year.